 All work, no play

 There’s a saying that there are no stupid questions.
 However, there are some that definitely show some ignorance.
 If you haven’t worked with your friend in a professional way or had professional connections, then don’t ask them to be a reference.
+The only exception to this is if you became friends during university, a great place to start making professional connections.
 They don’t know if you really are a good employee, if you deliver on time, or if you would do well in a particular job.
 This puts them in a difficult place—having to say no to you.
 Don’t ask them to provide an irrelevant reference.
 Instead, ask for their help in other ways.
 They can look over your resume, let you bounce ideas off of them, and much more.

 If your friend feels uncomfortable about introducing you to a connection or—ahem—providing a reference, be sensitive to that.
 You don’t want them to do something they would feel uncomfortable doing, for whatever reason.
 It’s probably not personal.
 You don’t want to pressure them into compromising their career by helping you get ahead in yours.
 Be aware of subtle body language that can give you a hint, and be willing to give them an easy out so that they don’t feel like they’re offending you.

-Your friends can be a great connection in your job hunt or even if you’re settled in your career.
+Your friends can be a great professional connection in your job hunt or even if you’re settled in your career, as it’s always important to keep networking in life.
 Treat that friendship right, as the valuable connection that it is, and you’ll never go wrong.
 Always practice reciprocity, and your friends will be thankful to have your friendship.

 Looking for your next professional opportunity?
 Allen Recruitment is an international overseas recruitment agency based in Ireland but with offices all over Europe, in Sweden, Netherlands, Belgium, France, UK, Poland and Spain.
 We have a host of exciting opportunities in different industries including financial, tech and life sciences.
 Get in touch today to see how our expert consultants can help.